Timgad-Pv/algeria-cities-and-communes-api/README.md

   A 404 Not Found status code with a message indicating the commune was not found.
   Notes:

-The API does not currently provide information about the specific location (latitude, longitude) of cities or communes.
+The API does not currently provide information about the specific location (latitude, longitude) of wilayas or communes.
 This documentation is subject to change and may not reflect the latest implementation details.